DouglasDunn/FitForm/notes/goals/daily.md

 # 10/10/18
 (X) Create a form for each calendar date.
-() Create the backend for daily progress.
+(X) Create the backend for daily progress.
+() Complete the front end for daily progress